COVID-19 Education Update

 - what we would like you to do, as a teacher, before you arrive at the Museum for an excursion.

-The information below also pertains to Vacation Care and other groups that visit the Museum sites with children.
+The information below pertains to all education visits, vacation care and other groups that visit the Museum sites with children.

 Actions the Western Australian Museum is taking to be COVID-19 safe: